-- Conflicts between rapid development goals and low carbon development responsibilities. - CONDES and the Council of Ministers are best positioned to address the issues of conflicting policies and sector plans at national and sub-national level. - Conflicting land uses and users who get compensated and those that might be excluded: - o Zoning and land use planning should clarify what land should be used for what; - There are various institutions that can contribute to monitoring implementation and prevent conflicts from occurring.
+• Conflicts between rapid development goals and low carbon development responsibilities.

+- Guidelines of conflict resolution mechanism and safeguard between the REDD+ (pilot) projects developers and recipient communities should be developed during the readiness preparation phase: - Set up a window of complain in SDAE where people in the community easily can bring about issues happened between the pilot project developers and implementers and also direct reporting system for the community members to Provincial and National Government in case SDAE officers also involved in the conflicts - Training on conflict resolution of SDAE and other officers in charges should be provided - Sanctions for REDD+ developers on violation of Mozambican laws, regulations, REDD+ guidelines should be appropriately enacted to protect local communities and the environment. - CONDES and the Council of Ministers are best positioned to address the issues of conflicting policies and sector plans at national and sub-national level. - Conflicting land uses and users who get compensated and those that might be excluded: - o Zoning and land use planning should clarify what land should be used for what; - There are various institutions that can contribute to monitoring implementation and prevent conflicts from occurring.
 The mains institution is the Provincial Services of Cadastre that should collect, compile and publish reports indicate spatial land potential and occupation. - DNTF has been managing several conflicts related to land allocation involving communities and private sector, communities and state as well as between neighboring communities. - Carbon rights and benefit distribution at national and sub-national level: - Participatory development of legislation and dissemination for easy understanding by the different target groups. - Financial management responsibilities between government agencies and NGOs and between national and local levels: - It was early indicated that taking the landscape-level corridor also requires that agents involved in implementation of REDD+